jimburton/scrabble/chapters/Chapter4.md

-# Chapter Three: Playing the game
+# Chapter Four: Playing the game

 [Contents](../README.md)

-The code corresponding to this version of the project is in the branch `chapter3`.

 We now have enough resources to start playing the game.
 There is no UI as yet, and what we mean by "playing" is using the REPL to generate an